Niniania/tech-test-netcore/SOLUTION.md

 When editing a task the saved status does not populate correctly in drop down, it is always Medium This is also reflecting in one of the 3 tests not passing Fixed

+2
+Notes on the arch
+Why the use of name "Factory" for the model mapper? is it simple factory just to encapsulate the creation ?
+ApplicationDbContextConvenience is a repository equivalent? and a service

+3 already done in step 1!